-In other terms, a polarization is a weighted symplectic divisor with normal crossings Poincar\'e-dual to~$[\om]$ in the sense of~\eqref{eq:wpd}.
+In other terms, a polarisation is a weighted symplectic divisor with normal crossings Poincar\'e-dual to~$[\om]$ in the sense of~\eqref{eq:wpd}.
 We write $\Sigma := \bigcup_i \Sigma_i$.
-We say that the polarization is \emph{smooth} if it consists of a single component.
+We say that the polarisation is \emph{smooth} if it consists of a single component.
 In this case, $\mu$ is determined by~$\Sigma$ and~$[\omega]$, and we say that $\Sigma$ has degree $d = 1/\mu$. \end{definition}

-Let $(M,\om,{\bf \Sigma})$ be a polarized closed symplectic manifold.
+Let $(M,\om,{\bf \Sigma})$ be a polarised closed symplectic manifold.
 The symplectic form~$\omega$ is exact on the complement of~$\Sigma$, hence $\omega$ has primitives on~$M \setminus \Sigma$.
 Throughout the paper, we consider only Liouville forms that satisfy a regularity assumption near~$\Sigma$, that we discuss now.

 When ${\bf \Sigma}$ is smooth, a neighbourhood can be modeled on

 for $\eps$ small enough, and is therefore endowed with a radial coordinate~$R$ and a connection $1$-form~$\Theta$, as in Section~\ref{s:sdb}.
 When ${\bf \Sigma}$ consists of several pairwise $\omega$-orthogonal components~$\Sigma_i$, we follow~\cite[Section 3.1]{Op13b} and make a neighbourhood of~$\Sigma$ a symplectic plumbing of the $\eps$-disc bundles over the $\Sigma_i$, which we still denote $\sdb_\eps(\Sigma,M)$: a deleted neighbourhood of each~$\Sigma_i$ can be endowed with local coordinates $(R_i,\theta_i)$, $d\theta_i$ belonging to the angular class around $\Sigma_i$, such that on a neighbourhood of an intersection point of $\Sigma_i$ and~$\Sigma_j$ we have $\Sigma_i=\{R_j=0\}$, $\Sigma_j=\{R_i=0\}$ and $\om=d(R_id\theta_i+R_jd\theta_j)$.